purna-s/vmsparseractivity/README.md

 ---

 # vmsparseractivity
-This activity allows Parse XML using VMS schema in XMLParserActivity code
+This activity allows to parse VMS XML using defined VMS schema

 ## Installation
 ### Flogo CLI